 Contact annually commissions around 4 artists/companies to develop new work exploring health inequalities or research with a range of partners (Wellcome, Public Health England).
-From 2020 these will be developed through the Contact/Wellcome studio supported by a Health and Science Producer.
+From 2020 these will be developed in our Wellcome funded Space 0 supported by our Health and Science Producer Chloe Courtney.